Strontium acetate

-Strontium acetate is a compound of strontium.
-It is a white solid and is soluble in water like other acetates.
+Strontium acetate is a compound with formula (CH3COO)2Sr.
+It is a strontium salt of acetic acid.
+It is a white crystalline solid and is soluble in water like other acetates.
 It is used as a pathway for other chemicals such as barium acetate.
 Additionally, it is used in some strontium-containing toothpastes.

 Preparation

-Strontium acetate is formed by reacting strontium hydroxide or strontium carbonate in acetic acid.
+Strontium acetate is formed by reacting strontium metal, strontium oxide, strontium hydroxide or strontium carbonate with acetic acid.